KestrelInstitute/Specware/README.txt

 using a virtual machine, be sure to provision the machine with enough memory.)

-Specware also requires GNU Emacs (we no longer support XEmacs, which seems defunct).
+Specware also requires GNU Emacs.
 GNU Emacs 23.1.1 on Linux is known to work, and later versions should also work.
 (Note: Emacs may be already installed on your system.)

 Optional: For proof support, install the Isabelle/HOL theorem prover (available from http://www.cl.cam.ac.uk/research/hvg/Isabelle/).
 The